 My name is Bill Eburn.
 My wife Linda and I purchased Accessories Unlimited in May of 2016.
 Our company is a wholesale distributor to the needle art industry.
 We did not come from the knitting industry but we have learned a lot about knitting and crochet products since then.
 My Mom, Sisters and many members of my family are avid knitters and crocheters and have been a great resource.

-I had previously been contacted by the owner of a small, family run manufacturer in India who told me she could make any kind of needles and hooks I wanted.
-I asked what type of woods she could work with and she mentioned several including purple heart wood.
+Previously, I had been contacted by the owner of a small, family run woodshop in India who told me she could make any kind of needles and hooks I wanted.
+I asked what type of woods she could work with and she mentioned several, including purple heart wood.
 I was not familiar with this wood but the name set off a bell in my head.
 I decided then that if the wood was appropriate for a crochet hook, I was going to use it.
 I know what a Purple Heart Medal is because I have a 93-year-old step Dad who is a WWII veteran, my Father served in Korea and my Brother was part of a tank crew in Kuwait during the first Gulf War.
-He was later stationed at Fort Hood in Texas and ended up settling nearby in Copperas Cove.
+He was later stationed at Fort Hood, Texas and ended up settling nearby in Copperas Cove.
 He and his wife are both school teachers who have many children of military families in their classes.

-In my research, I discovered that purple heart wood is one of the hardiest and most sturdy woods in the world.
+In my research, I discovered purple heart wood is one of the hardiest and most sturdy woods in the world.
 It is extremely dense and watertight.
 Although purple heart wood seems exotic and rare because of its absolutely gorgeous color, it is actually one of the most durable, stable, and sustainable wood species.
 Many people believe purple heart wood harbors important spiritual qualities and that it enhances creative energy and assists in healing.
 It may also eliminate negative energies and tension in the home.

 I gave one to my Mom and she proceeded to knit a beautiful afghan (in what she told me is record time).
 She also told me that it did not hurt her middle finger at all.
 Now she won’t use any other hook.
 I was so excited to think that I could do that for her.